prisma/try-prisma/README.md

 npx try-prisma
 ```

-This will walk you through a couple of interactive options _(detailed below)_ to help you set up the project.
+This will walk you through a set of interactive options _(detailed below)_ to help you set up your project.

 <div align="center">
 <img width="500" alt="CleanShot 2022-08-31 at 13 05 29@2x" src="https://user-images.githubusercontent.com/18456526/187772042-f7b8a419-2038-48f1-b625-b88c471a8764.png">